Calabrian Lamb Chops with Tomatoes, Peppers, and Olives (Costolette d’Agnello alla Calabrese)

 - Fine sea salt

-- 2 cups peeled, ripe, fresh plum tomatoes or canned San Marzano tomatoes, cut up with their juices
+- 2 cups peeled, coarsely chopped, ripe plum tomatoes or canned San Marzano tomatoes, with their juices

 - 1⁄4 cup green olives in brine, pitted and coarsely chopped